ABOUT CLAREMONT SUMMER

 The Debate Union continues to expand its outreach offerings each year.
 New educational outreach projects include a secondary school photojournalism project, a healthy eating initiative, and a student club/organization management program.
 The Debate Union sponsors a social/political advocacy leadership organization, Civics in Action (CivAc).
-High school students were invited to participate in its 2016 Conference on Nuclear Politics (www.leadershipcommunication.center) and will be included in the 2019 Conference on Electoral Reform.
+High school students were invited to participate in its 2016 Conference on Nuclear Politics (www.leadershipcommunication.center) and will be included in the 2019 Conference on Criminal Justice Reform.

 ABOUT CLAREMONT McKENNA COLLEGE AND THE CLAREMONT COLLEGES

 The Claremont Colleges, consisting of five extraordinarily prestigious and highly selective undergraduate colleges (Claremont McKenna, Harvey Mudd, Pitzer, Pomona, Scripps) and two graduate schools (Claremont Graduate University and the Keck Graduate Institute of Applied Life Sciences), are located 35 miles east of Los Angeles in the City of Claremont.
 The Fiske Guide to Colleges noted that the Claremont Consortium constituted “a collection of intellectual resources unmatched in America.”

 The Debate Union and Claremont Summer programs are centered at Claremont McKenna College (CMC).
 US News & World Report ranks CMC among the nation’s top ten liberal arts colleges (8th).
 The College Consensus, aggregated data from multiple rankings, lists CMC at third among all colleges and universities.
 In an assessment by students, three of the Claremont Colleges ranked among the top 5 institutions – CMC, Pomona, and Scripps.